-As you know (from THIS POST, for example), I am a bargain hunter.
+As you know (from this post on how to find home decor deals, for example), I am a bargain hunter.
 I love finding a great deal, especially on furniture or home decor, and I hate paying full retail price.
-I love estate sales, thrift stores, and salvage yards to find second-hand, but good quality, treasures.
+I love shopping estate sales, thrift stores, and salvage yards to find second-hand, but good quality, treasures.

 That said, there are some things I will only buy new, and sometimes that costs a pretty penny.
 And I’m ok with that, so long as the price is consistent with the quality of the piece.

 It’s a hard decision – whether to splurge or save.
 So, I thought I’d share my thoughts on what I splurge on and what I save on for our home.
 For today’s Friday Five, I’m focusing on the splurging – five things that I would splurge (and have splurged) on, and why.

 This advice is born from my experience.
 If you want a rug to last, spend the money on getting a good quality rug.
 Let me tell you a story about why I say this.